anikdakua03/Gemini-API-Dev-Competition/README.md

 1. Need to integrate [Gemini API](https://ai.google.dev/gemini-api) and build a Web Application.

 2. Can create a quiz based on some configuration and play that quiz and get some score.

+3. Can do conversation like question and answer.

+4. Can give our code snippet to review and get some insights like performance, possible issues, readbilites.